greglange/gocards/README.md

 (Note that you need to specify a card file relative path for the third value.)

-Remapping card files and card files path using a `cardFiles` will result in changing where the data files are written and the display name for card files when doing cards in the browser.
+Remapping card files and card files path using a `cardFiles` file will result in changing where the data files are written and it will also change the display name for card files when practicing cards in the browser.